Route 219 in Somerset County among highways in line for funding from infrastructure package

-Three main highway projects across the middle of Pennsylvania are eligible for funding as part of the Appalachian Development Highway System, which is set to receive $1.25 billion over five years from the federal infrastructure bill signed by President Joe Biden on Monday.
+SOMERSET, Pa. – Three Pennsylvania highway projects – including U.S. Route 219 in Somerset County – stand to benefit from at least $87 million in designated Appalachian Development Highway System funds over the next five years through the federal infrastructure bill signed by President Joe Biden on Monday.

+With that funding a part of a larger $13 billion pool of road and bridge funding Pennsylvania is due to receive over that span – a nearly 50% increase – the bill’s passage was praised by the Somerset County commissioners on Tuesday as a “monumental step” toward moving the final 5.5-mile segment of U.S. Route 219 – from Meyersdale to the Pennsylvania-Maryland boarder – toward completion.

+“This dedicated funding is of the utmost importance to us ... because it specifically includes U.S. 219, and because it appears Route 219 is the priority for PennDOT and the commonwealth,” Commissioner Colleen Dawson said.

 The Appalachian Regional Commission (ARC) estimates that Pennsylvania will receive $87.5 million over five years to help offset the costs of the projects.